Stochastic analysis of ultra-high energy cosmic ray interactions: Stochastic description

-which forms part of equation~\ref{eq:interaction_rate} when rewritten in the form $\lambda(\gamma) = \int_0^{\infty} n(\epsilon) \bar\sigma_{\varepsilon}(2\gamma\epsilon)d\epsilon$.
-Figure~\ref{fig:rates_variations} represents the deviations from regularity for different cross section models with the average over all nuclear species of the energy-weighted cross section divided by the mass number.
-The shaded band represents one standard deviation symmetric around the mean, and the bottom plot shows the coefficient of variation (ratio of width of the band to the line values).
-A regular model would have the bands collapsed to the mean line, since the standard deviation would be null.
-The models shown illustrate different existing choices for the set of nuclear species and the functional shape of their cross sections: some contain only one species per mass number like the PSB model~\citep{Puget1976} or the model available in SimProp~v2r4~\citep{Aloisio_2017} with command-line option \texttt{-M 2 < xsect_BreitWigner_TALYS-1.6.txt}, both with 56 species; while others contain larger collections of species such as the default model in CRPropa~3.2~\citep{Kampert:2012fi,2022JCAP...09..035A} with 184 species, and the much larger collection of cross sections, the GDR Atlas~\citep{Kawano2020}, which has two different parametrizations for the GDR (SLO / SMLO) and covers 532 species up to nuclear mass 56.
+which forms part of Eq.~\ref{eq:interaction_rate} when rewritten in the form $\lambda(\gamma) = \int_0^{\infty} n(\epsilon) \bar\sigma_{\varepsilon}(2\gamma\epsilon)d\epsilon$.
+Figure~\ref{fig:rates_variations} represents the deviations from regularity for different cross-section datasets as the average over all nuclear species of the energy-weighted cross-section divided by the mass number.
+The shaded bands represent one standard deviation centered around the mean of the respective curves, and the bottom plot shows the coefficient of variation (ratio of width of the band to the line values).
+For a regular model the bands collapse to the mean line, since the standard deviation would be null.
+The models shown illustrate different existing choices for the set of nuclear species and the functional shape of their cross-sections: some contain only one species per mass number , as the PSB model~\citep{Puget1976} or the model available in SimProp~v2r4~\citep{Aloisio_2017} with command-line option \texttt{-M 2 < xsect_BreitWigner_TALYS-1.6.txt}, both with 56 species; meanwhile, others contain larger collections of species, such as the default model in CRPropa~3.2~\citep{Kampert:2012fi,2022JCAP...09..035A} with 184 species, or the much larger collection of cross-sections, the GDR Atlas~\citep{Kawano2020}, which has two different parameterizations for the GDR (SLO / SMLO) and covers 532 species up to nuclear mass 56 (larger masses are also available in the Atlas).
 The coefficient of variation is large for energies below the GDR and reduces after the peak for all models, typically to about 10\% or less for all except the serial models which remain above 30\%.
-The mean energy-weighted cross section divided by the mass number is a fundamental quantity for a cross section model, as it is connected to the mean interaction rate per nucleon by $\langle\lambda_1\rangle(\gamma) = \int_0^{\infty} n(\epsilon) \langle\bar\sigma_{\varepsilon}/A\rangle(2\gamma\epsilon)d\epsilon$ which is the equivalent to the $\lambda_1$ in irregular models.
+The mean energy-weighted cross-section divided by the mass number is a fundamental quantity for a cross-section model, as it is connected to the mean interaction rate per nucleon by $\langle\lambda_1\rangle(\gamma) = \int_0^{\infty} n(\epsilon) \langle\bar\sigma_{\varepsilon}/A\rangle(2\gamma\epsilon)d\epsilon$ which is the analogous of $\lambda_1$ in irregular models.

-Another cause of irregularity is spontaneous nuclear decay because in this framework the decay rate is part of the total interaction rate:
+Another cause of irregularity is spontaneous nuclear decay because in this framework the decay rate is part of the total interaction rate,